babylonlabs-io/core-ui/.changeset/README.md

 [our documentation](https://github.com/changesets/changesets/blob/main/docs/common-questions.md)

 # Usage
-`npx changeset`
+1. `npx changeset` to create a changeset

-1. Select change type:
+2. Select change type:

 Major:
 - Describes when to use a major change, focusing on breaking changes.